ursatile/css4eng/02-01-basic-css-selectors.md

 For now, there are two more combinations I want to show you before we move on.

+## Grouped and Nested Selectors

-First, you can have a rule with multiple selectors by separating them with commas.
+First, you can have a rule with multiple selectors by separating them with commas, known as a *list selector* or *selector group*.
 Here's a rule that'll apply to every heading style in a document:

 ```css
 h1, h2, h3, h4, h5, h6 {